 Here you’ll find two distinct areas that you can call home-base: the town of Banff and the hamlet of Lake Louise.
 Both have their own unique appeal.

 Here’s an overview of the differences between Banff and Lake Louise and why it’s worth carving out time for both in your itinerary.

 Want the flexibility of your own vehicle?
 Regardless whether you make Banff or Lake Louise your home-base, getting around is a snap.
 Rental car agencies are available at the Calgary International Airport and in town so you can explore the area on your own terms.
-Enjoy free parking throughout Banff and Lake Louise, but remember to order your Parks Canada Pass (free of charge in 2017 for Canada’s 150th birthday).
+Enjoy free parking throughout Banff and Lake Louise, but remember to pick up your Parks Canada Pass at the gate.

 Explore all three local ski resorts with one lift ticket

 Purchasing a SkiBig3 Lift Ticket is the easiest way to experience all Big3 resorts in Banff and Lake Louise: Mt Norquay, The Lake Louise Ski Resort and Banff Sunshine.
 Your lift ticket includes free ski shuttle service to all 3 resorts, exclusive local dining specials, and a complimentary pass for the Banff Hot Springs when you purchase a multi-day lift ticket for 3 or more days.

 If you are staying in Banff, you have daily ski shuttle access to all three resorts.
 When staying in Lake Louise, you are just minutes from the Lake Louise Ski Resort and can access twice-weekly ski shuttle service to Banff Sunshine.